MamiyaA/NeuralCodingOfLegProprioception/README.md

 # NeuralCodingOfLegProprioception
-Analysis scripts for the paper "Neural Coding of Leg Proprioception in Drosophila" (Mamiya, Gurung, and Tuthill (2018) DOI:https://doi.org/10.1016/j.neuron.2018.09.009)
+Analysis scripts for calcium imaging data presented in the paper "Neural Coding of Leg Proprioception in Drosophila" (Mamiya, Gurung, and Tuthill (2018) DOI:https://doi.org/10.1016/j.neuron.2018.09.009)